dkvz/dkvz-blog-2025/README.md

 - HTML comments in pages should be removed at some point.
 - Don't forget to add my robots.txt
 - Footer links leave an empty spot on the right on medium screen, should space it better?
-- Swap the search SVG for an icon
+- Create the go to top button (could use `btn-highlight`)
+- Review other meta tags I'm missing (manifest.json?)

 ## Running the project
 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.